jakeogh/hashfs/README.rst

 - Files are stored once and never duplicated.
 - Uses an efficient folder structure optimized for a large number of files.
 File paths are based on the content hash and are nested based on the first ``n`` number of characters.
 - Can save files from local file paths or readable objects (open file handlers, IO buffers, etc).
-- Able to repair the root folder by reindexing all files.
-Useful if the hashing algorithm or folder structure options change or to initialize existing files.
+- Able to index all files and find corrupted hashes.
 - Supports any hashing algorithm available via ``hashlib.new``.
 - Python 3.4+ compatible.